 For TV you can expect £90 for a ten-hour day if you’re in the background of a commercial and £200 for a proper walk-on part with words.

-The BBC pays £85.50 per day, ITV around £70.
-Walk-on artists who don’t have to give individual characterisation in a role but may be needed to pretend to be someone specific or even speak a few words will get £105.70 a day.
+The BBC pays a minimum of £69.50 per day, ITV £66.55.
+Walk-on artists who don’t have to give individual characterisation in a role but may be needed to pretend to be someone specific or even speak a few words could earn around £100 a day.

 Most of the time you’ll get free meals (and film food is usually very good!).